krisleech/vimfiles/README.md

 Each format requires the relevant gem to be installed such as `bluecloth` for Markdown and `github-markup` for RDoc.

+### syntastic

+Syntax checking

+When a file is saved the syntax is automatically checked and any errors reported.

 ### vundle

 Plugin manager and part of the reason why my vimfiles as so compact